Commonly, low flying refers to any flight at or below 500 feet AGL that may be practised only in designated low flying zones.

 Make sure there are no loose objects.

-The low flying zone should be identified by the student flying around the outside of the boundary, at a minimum of 1000 feet agl, keeping it on the left or student's side so that the student can look into the area.
+The low flying zone should be identified by the student flying around the outside the boundary at a minimum of 1000 feet AGL, keeping it on the left, or student's side, so that the student can look into the area.

-The student should complete the HASELL checks and enter the low flying zone using a powered descent.
+The student should complete the HASELLL checks and enter the low flying zone using a powered descent.